-1.0.7 The Council must publish its CIL funding priorities each year in an Infrastructure Funding Statement.
+through S106 agreements in many instances, allowing for infrastructure and service provision to be planned and implemented on a more strategic, borough-wide scale rather than in a piecemeal approach as mitigation against the impacts of individual developments.
+The Council must publish its CIL funding priorities each year in an Infrastructure Funding Statement.
 Like S106 agreements, CIL liabilities are legally binding and enforceable, albeit through different legislative procedures.

-1.0.8 The Council will still require applicants to enter into S106 agreements in some instances.
+1.8 The Council will still require applicants to enter into S106 agreements in some instances.

 This document sets out the instances where S106 agreements will be sought, what will be included in them, and how contributions will be calculated.